Holly Ham: Early life and education

-Ham was born in Saigon, Vietnam, to Chinese parents.
+Ham was born in Saigon, South Vietnam, to Chinese parents.
 After the end of the Vietnam War, her parents took their five children and fled in the summer of 1979.
 In January 1980, at the age of 7, Ham and her family settled in Texas as refugees.
-Ham attended elementary and secondary public schools in Texas.
-She graduated from the University of Houston, where she received both her Bachelor and Master of Business Administration degrees and was a member of business honor society Beta Gamma Sigma.
+Ham graduated from the University of Houston, where she received both her Bachelor and Master of Business Administration degrees and was a member of business honor society Beta Gamma Sigma.

 Career

 Early and mid-career

-Ham initiated her technology-focused career in 1994 in Finland as a software engineer and systems analyst.
-She spent over 18 years with Hewlett Packard Enterprise.

-Ham's work in the private sector has included enterprise data management, security, resource planning initiatives and enhancements as well as application modernization and cloud initiatives to support business growth and development.
-She joined Precise Software Solutions, Inc. as its new Chief Growth Officer in March 2021.
+In May 2023, Ham lost a 3-way race for Position 6 for Humble ISD Board of Trustees.
+Ham's campaign platform centered around issues of teacher retention, curriculum rigor and addressing the needs of students post-graduation.

 Government career

 On April 20, 2017, President Trump announced Ham's appointment as Assistant Secretary for Management in the U.S. Department of Education.
 The post did not require Senate confirmation.
-Ham was responsible for overseeing human capital management, security, logistics, facilities, student privacy compliance, EEO services and records management.

 On November 13, 2017, Ham was appointed executive director of the White House Initiative on Asian Americans and Pacific Islanders (AAPIs) in the U.S. Department of Education.
-In this role, Ham advocated for better access and resources for nearly 22 million AAPIs across the United States and its territories.